How we upped user confidence and comprehension four-fold,

 WeTravel is an early stage startup with a mission to make it easier for people to plan and join group trips.
 Trip organizers use WeTravel to create itineraries, manage trip communication, collect money, and promote their trips.
 Travelers use the site to discover and join trips that organizers have posted.

-As the Lead Product Designer, I managed a team of ten designers and UX researchers.
+As the leading designer, I managed a team of six designers and UX researchers.
 In addition to leading all aspects of the research, analysis, and prototyping, I also served as the point of contact for the clients.
 I was responsible for keeping the project on schedule, on budget, and aligned with the clients' business goals while advocating for the users when need be.

 As a collective, we brainstormed the things most important to travelers and created questions for them.